Bottle feeding - making up formula

 bottle; feeding; formula; teats; bottles; water; tap; boil; boiling; powder; scoop; plastic; Bisphenol; polycarbonate; bpa;

-While breastfeeding is the normal way to feed babies, if your baby is not breastfeeding the only other safe milks to give to a baby are infant formulas.
+If your baby is not breastfeeding the only other safe milks to give to a baby are infant formulas.

 Formulas are modified milks that are made to be as close as possible to breastmilk, but there are still a lot of extras in breastmilk that cannot be put into formulas.